NormFrenette/GatsbyBlog/content/blog/Looper/parts-list/index.md

 Search for Momentary Stomp Foot Switch like this one found at (amazon)[https://www.amazon.ca/gp/product/B077P1BFX9/]

-Do not use the typical click-on click-off toggle stomp switch found on many guitar dedals.
+Do not use the typical click-on click-off toggle stomp switch found on many guitar pedals.
 It will not work with this design.

 ###### Mode switch

 **Looper With Optional Buffer**: Use a **DPDT On-Off-On toggle switch**.
-This switch has a center postion where the switch is fully off.
+This switch has a center position where the switch is fully off.
 There are 6 connectors underneath the switch.
 I like to buy the Mini Miniature Toggle Switch type for this, like [these](https://www.amazon.ca/gp/product/B077P5F516/).

 Looper **without** optional buffer:  If you are not including the buffer in the build you can use a simple **On-Off Mini miniature toggle switch** (only 2 connectors below the switch).
 The only requirement is that the switch be of the toggle type, not the push type.